Welcome! In this post let’s talk about some of the misconceptions of how Christians are viewed by society — often through a distorted lens.

-One of the craziest ironies of our time is this: The overload of information being pumped into our heads has resulted in so much illiteracy about our world.
-We are bombarded with so much information that it becomes difficult to separate fact from fiction.
-It has become way too easy to develop fantasies about the world we live in.
-This is especially troubling when these fantasies involve our fellow human beings.
+One of the craziest ironies of our time is this: We are bombarded with so much information that it is difficult to separate fact from fiction.
+It has become way too easy to develop misconceptions about the world we live in.

-It has, indeed, become very difficult to view and understand each other, with both sides choosing to broadcast stories that represent the most extreme aspects of their “enemies.”
-Christianity, which really bothers some people, has long been skewed as a negative, if not freaky, social construct by society.
+It has become difficult to understand each other, with people choosing to broadcast stories that represent the most extreme aspects of their “enemies.”
+Christianity, which really bothers some people, is being skewed as a negative, if not unhealthy, social construct.

 “Well, you Christians don’t like this, and you demand that, and you’re so judgmental about this, and you want to force me to do that….”
 When I hear non-Christians say these things, I sometimes ask what formed their viewpoint.
-Too often, it’s simply what they heard from society.
+Too often, it’s simply what they heard from the media or another person.
 Or it’s based on their experience with a single Christian.

-In view of that, I’d like to offer a short list of broad misconceptions that some people have about Christians — which are simply untrue.
+In view of that, here’s a short list of misconceptions that some have about Christians — and they’re simply untrue.

 1. Christians Disagree About Everything…Right?

 Definite misconception!
 Christians do not disagree about everything.